sabuhish/startapp/README.md

 startapp  --help

 ```
-- Type  startapp  on terminal press enter, the question will promt on terminal choose accroding to your taste.
+- Type  startapp  on terminal press enter, questions will promt on terminal choose accroding to your taste.

 ```bash